Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2020-10-10-integrity-commissioner.md

 Did I get it all?
 Is that the lay of the land?
 Because this collectively seems inexcusable.

 In light of all this, a mail I'm drafting.
+I'm planning to send it later this weekend.
 Corrections appreciated.

 # My letter